 The course includes lectures, readings, individual assignments, and group work conducted both in class as well as outside of it.

-- Academic articles or book chapters selected by the professor
+Academic articles or book chapters selected and provided by the professor

 - Teacher: Henri Weijo